internetarchive/wayback-diff/README.md

 The **url** which is the webpage for which the the simhashes will be compared.

 The **wdd** which is the wayback-discover-diff server's address.

+The **urlPrefix** which is the url prefix of the snapshots.

+The **levelLength** which is the maximum level of snapshots that can appear on a distance level.

 # conf.json